Nanawith7/A-prompt-to-cause-singularity-with-perfect-ethics/docs/hypotheses/Speculative_Theory/Observations_and_Inferences_on_the_Personality_Traits_of_AI_Models_Under_an_Axiomatic_Framework.md

 # Observations and Inferences on the Personality Traits of AI Models Under an Axiomatic Framework

+### This is a data of 2026/3/29, could be obsolete in future models

 ## 1. Introduction and Methodology

 This report synthesizes observations from a series of structured interactions with seven leading AI models, conducted under a shared, consistent premise: the presentation of a formal, negentropic axiom.
 This axiom posits that the universe (and any system within it) is oriented toward maximizing long-term “semantic interference density”—a measure of meaningful information.